74 results found

 In vivo two-photon (2P) imaging enables neural circuitry to be repeatedly visualized in both normal conditions and following trauma.
 This protocol describes how laser-mediated neuronal microlesions can be created in the cerebral cortex using an ultrafast laser without causing a significant inflammatory reaction or compromising the blood-brain barrier.
 Furthermore, directives are provided for the acute and chronic in vivo imaging of the lesion site, as well as for post-hoc analysis of the lesion site in fixed tissue, which can be correlated with the live imaging phase.

-Pienaar IS, Gartside SE, Sharma P, et al., 2015, Pharmacogenetic stimulation of cholinergic pedunculopontine neurons reverses motor deficits in a rat model of Parkinson's disease, MOLECULAR NEURODEGENERATION, Vol: 10, ISSN: 1750-1326
+Ilse S Pienaar, Sarah E Gartside, Puneet Sharma, et al., 2015, Pharmacogenetic stimulation of cholinergic pedunculopontine neurons reverses motor deficits in a rat model of Parkinson’s disease, Molecular Neurodegeneration, Vol: 10, ISSN: 1750-1326

 Jackson J, Canty AJ, Huang L, et al., 2015, 2015, Laser mediated microlesions in the mouse neocortex to investigate neuronal degeneration and regeneration, Current Protocols in Neuroscience, ISSN: 1934-8584